Lord Beaverbrook High School

 Lord Beaverbrook High School (LBHS) is a public high school in Calgary, Alberta, Canada operated by the Calgary Board of Education.
 It was founded in 1967 and the first year of attendance was in 1968.
-It has approximately 1,100 students and 100 staff members.
+It has approximately 2200 students, ~770 of which are in 10th grade and 100 staff members.
 It is named after Max Aitken, Lord Beaverbrook.
 The school's mascot is a "Lord"—a black, silver, and white lion wearing a crown.

 The school is part of the Action for Bright Children Society.